-Ofwat's customer measure of experience (C-MeX), comprising two surveys - the customer service survey, and the customer experience survey.

-Upper quartile against water and sewerage companies (WaSCs)

-Second quartile

-We continue to be the highest-performing listed company, ranked sixth out of the WaSCs, and eighth out of all 17 companies.

-2023/24: top listed company, fourth WaSC, and sixth overall

-2022/23: top listed company, fourth WaSC, and fifth overall

-Close to meeting target

-- Customer service and operational performance

-- Trust, transparency and legitimacy

-- Political and regulatory environment

-Regulatory reporting assurance

-Customers lifted out of water poverty(1)

-Where our support acts to lift a customer out of water poverty, which is defined as spending more than 3 per cent of income on their water bill.

-At least 66,500 customers lifted out of water poverty by 2024/25

-We have helped nearly 100,000 customers out of water poverty so far this AMP (including 84,726 against our regulatory target and related ODI, which applies a maximum cap on the number of company-funded customers that can be included).

-2023/24: 100,758 customers

-2022/23: 106,936 customers

-Met target

-- Affordability and vulnerability

-- Customer service and operational performance

-- North West regional economy

-LTP

-Regulatory reporting assurance
+Level of colleague engagement as measured by our annual colleague opinion survey.
+Ofwat's customer measure of experience (C-MeX), comprising two surveys - the customer service survey, and the customer experience survey. of water poverty (1) Where our support acts to lift a customer out of water poverty, which is defined as spending more than 3 per cent of income on their water bill.
+Target Target Target At least as high as the utilities norm Upper quartile against water and At least 66,500 customers lifted out of benchmark sewerage companies (WaSCs) water poverty by 2024/25 Annual performance 87% Colleague engagement has increased this year to a very high level, outperforming the utilities norm and seven points higher than the UK high performing norm benchmark.
+2023/24: 81 per cent 2022/23: 82 per cent Annual performance Second quartile We continue to be the highest-performing listed company, ranked sixth out of the WaSCs, and eighth out of all 17 companies.
+2023/24: top listed company, fourth WaSC, and sixth overall 2022/23: top listed company, fourth WaSC, and fifth overall Annual performance 96,937 We have helped nearly 100,000 customers out of water poverty so far this AMP (including 84,726 against our regulatory target and related ODI, which applies a maximum cap on the number of company-funded customers that can be included).
+2023/24: 100,758 customers 2022/23: 106,936 customers Status Status Status Met target Close to meeting target Met target Key stakeholder Key stakeholder Key stakeholder Colleagues Customers Customers Relevant material themes(2) Colleague engagement Diverse and skilled workforce Health, safety and wellbeing Relevant material themes(2) Customer service and operational performance Trust, transparency and legitimacy Political and regulatory environment Relevant material themes(2) Affordability and vulnerability Customer service and operational performance North West regional economy Link to remuneration 3) Link to remuneration (3) Link to remuneration (3) n/a Bonus LTP Assurance (4) Assurance (4) Assurance (4) Independent third-party verification Regulatory reporting assurance Regulatory reporting assurance

-- Measure relates to the water and wastewater activities of our regulated entity, United Utilities Water Limited. - (2) Read more about our materiality assessment on pages 29 to 30. - ® Read our remuneration report, with details about the bonus and Long Term Plan (LTP), on pages 123 to 126. - (4) Read more about the assurance over our performance metrics on page 67.
+() Measure relates to the water and wastewater activities of our regulated entity, United Utilities Water Limited.

+(2) Read more about our materiality assessment on pages 29 to 30.

+- (3) Read our remuneration report, with details about the bonus and Long Term Plan (LTP), on pages 146 to 172. - (4) Read more about the assurance over our performance metrics on page 67.